OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/process/overview.md

 National SNODAS grids are downloaded to the SNODAS Tools computer for processing into products that are relevant to Colorado.

-[Daily SNODAS grids](overview.md#snodas-data-grids)are national grids representing a variety of snowpack parameters.
+[Daily SNODAS data grids](../data/overview.md#snodas-data-grids) are national grids representing a variety of snowpack parameters.
 They are developed by NOAA National Weather Service’s National Operational Hydrologic Remote Sensing Center (NOHRSC) and hosted by the National Snow and
 Ice Data Center (NSIDC).
-NSIDC stores the daily grids, dating back to September 30th,  2003, in a public FTP site [( ftp://sidads.colorado.edu)](ftp://sidads.colorado.edu) that is updated everyday.
-Although, as mentioned before, the SNODAS products contain many grids of snowpack parameters, the SNODAS Tools are designed to specifically calculate snowpack statistics of the Snow
+NSIDC stores the daily grids, dating back to September 30th,  2003, in a public FTP site [( ftp://sidads.colorado.edu)](ftp://sidads.colorado.edu) that is updated every day.
+Although, as mentioned before, the SNODAS products contain many grids of snowpack parameters, the SNODAS Tools are designed to specifically calculate snowpack statistics in regards to the Snow
 Water Equivalent (SWE) grid.
 Below is an image of a daily SNODAS grid representing SWE values across the nation.
-The black area indicates coverage of SWE values. ***TODO egiles 2/3/2017 update image with a larger image using QGIS platform**
+The areas of higher SWE are represented by blue while the areas with lower, or no SWE values, are represented by brown.

 ![nationalSNODASgrid](overview-images/nationalTIF.png)
+*SNODAS Snow Water Equivalent Masked Grid for January 16th, 2017*

 The SNODAS Tools are designed to process all available daily SNODAS SWE grids from September 30th, 2003 to the current date.
 A full historical repository of daily snowpack statistics gives insight into how the Colorado snowpack has changed over the years.
 It also allows review of the snowpack conditions for a specific year in comparison to the historical average.

-To obtian to this vast repositiory, the SNODAS Tools are designed to download and process both [historical](#download-snodas-data-historical) and [present dates](#download-snodas-data-each-new-day) of SNODAS daily data.
+To obtain this vast repository, the SNODAS Tools are designed to download and process both [historical](#download-snodas-data-historical) and [present dates](#download-snodas-data-each-new-day) of SNODAS daily data.

 ### Download SNODAS Data (Historical)